voigt/voigt.github.io/content/about.md

 ## 🏃 I run.

-- I started running in 2022 with the goal of running a half-marathon.
-Unfortunately, illness and injuries intervened and prevented progress.
-Unfortunately, illness and injuries intervened and prevented progress.
-Therefore, I have so far only [unofficially run a half-marathon](https://www.strava.com/activities/8079748572/overview).
-But it will come fore sure.
-In the mean time you can follow my progress on [Strava](https://www.strava.com/athletes/11472957).

 - I embarked on my running journey in 2022 with the goal of completing a half-marathon.
 Unfortunately, my progress was hindered by illness and injuries.
 Consequently, I have only completed a [half-marathon unofficially so far](https://www.strava.com/activities/8079748572/overview).
 However, I remain determined to achieve my goal, and in the meantime, you can track my progress on [Strava](https://www.strava.com/athletes/11472957).

 ## 📖 I read.